home

 Why go: The Landseer Lions, the four iconic bronze sculptures guarding Nelson's Column in Trafalgar Square, London, are famous for a specific, humorous anatomical inaccuracy regarding their paws and claws.
 Here are the key details regarding the paws and claws of the Landseer Lions: Modeled on Domestic Cats: Because the dead lion used as a reference model for the statues (from London Zoo) began to decompose before the paws were finished, Sir Edwin Landseer reportedly used his own house cat's paws as a reference instead.

-Location: Westminster Map
+Location: Leicester/Trafalgar Square Map

 Address: Trafalgar Square